 This rustic Christmas wreath is simple and can be made in less than 20 min.
-So save you some money this year and make one yourself.
+So save yourself some money this year and make one yourself.

 YOU MAY ALSO BE INTERESTED IN: